Juniper/junosautomation/README.md

-# automation-examples
+# Automation-Examples
-To contain example scripts for different tools.
+-To contain example scripts for different tools.

+Please Note to load the following configuration for OnBox Python Scripts:

+set system scripts language python